twallema/pySODM/docs/workflow.md

 ```

 The model has three states: 1) The number of individuals susceptible to the disease (S), 2) the number of infectious individuals (I), and 3) the number of removed individuals (R).
 The model has two parameters: 1) `beta`, the rate of transmission and, 2) `gamma`, the duration of infectiousness.
 Building a model is based on the class inheritance, the user must first load the `ODEModel` class from `~/src/models/base.by`.
 Then, the user must define his/her own class which must contain (minimally),
-- A list containing the state names `state_names`,
+- A list containing the state names `states`,
 - A list containing the parameter names `parameter_names`,
 - An `integrate()` function where the differentials of the model are computed,

 and take the `ODEModel` class as its input.
 Checkout the documentation of the ODEModel class [here](models.md).
 There are some important formatting requirements to the integrate function, which are verified when the model is initialized,
 1. The integrate function must have the timestep `t` as its first input
 2. The model states and parameters must also be given as input, their order does not make a difference
-3. The integrate function must return a differential for every model state, arranged in the same order as the state names defined in `state_names`
+3. The integrate function must return a differential for every model state, arranged in the same order as the state names defined in `states`
 4. The integrate function must be a static method (include `@staticmethod`)

 ```